ferrugemjs/home-page/DOCUMENTATION.md

 #### attributeChangedCallback

-By implementing the method your module will be notified when there is any change to the way template attribute.
+By implementing these method your module will be notified when any attribute is changed.

 eg.
 ``` typescript